On the Road to the Lower Antelope Canyon

 Things to do in Page, AZ

-- The Wave in Paria Canyon – Hikers and backpackers ideal top Bucket List place to visit.
+The Wave in Paria Canyon – Hikers and backpackers ideal top Bucket List place to visit.
 Managed by the Bureau of Land Management in Kanab, Utah.
-Only 20 lucky people are picked in a lottery to visit the area a day.
+20 lucky people are a part of a lottery for a chance to visit this area each day.
 Make reservations online thru BLM Kanab Visitor Center.
 Lottery winners are announced 4 months in advance.

 Things to do in the Grand Canyon

-- Havasupai Falls – You have 3 options to visit the majestic falls, via hike, horseback/mule, or helicopter.
-Permits are limited and reservations are required.
+Havasupai Falls – You have 3 options to visit the majestic falls, via hike, horseback/mule, or helicopter.
+Only a limited amount of permits are given out and you need reservation to enter.
 To inquire about pricing and reservation rules, go to www.havasupaireservations.com, for further information.

 Things to do in Las Vegas

-- Valley of Fire State Park – World-renowned for its 40,000 acres of bright Aztec Sandstone.
+Valley of Fire State Park – World-renowned for its 40,000 acres of bright Aztec Sandstone.
 Valley of Fire offers ancient, petrified trees and petroglyphs.
 Also home to the Annual Atlatl Competition in which participants test their skills with replicas of Ancient Spears.
 The park has a very informative visitor center.
-Campsites are equipped with shaded tables, grills, and water.
+The campsites have shaded tables, grills and water.
 Also, there are many intriguing hiking trails to tempt guests.